The School for Change Agents returns in February 2021.

 The School offers anyone who works in health and care, at whatever level and whether they are clinical or non-clinical, the opportunity to take their desire to see change happen and make it a reality.

-We believe that the School for Change Agents has an important role to play during the ‘recovery’ phase of this crisis.
+We believe that the School for Change Agents has an important role to play as we look at the longer-term impact of this pandemic.
 Coming together as a massive, open, online community can help our NHS people to make sense of what has happened.
 It will also give much-needed support to those who want to learn more about how to embed, or even expand, some of the positive transformations in public services that have arisen as a result of this crisis.

 We also know that there are communities far wider than the NHS that are responding to the Coronavirus challenge, from other statutory services, charities and informal mutual aid groups.
 Too often we’ve talked about the need for the NHS to work with these communities as equals.
 Too often that stated ambition doesn’t match the reality.